fluffysatoshi/jansi-code-injection/README.md

 1. `jansi-{random}.so.lck` Lock file
 2. `jansi-{random}.so` library file.

-Although the `random` is a secure random string which cannot be predicted this approach creates a race condition between step 1 and step 2.
+Although `random` is a secure random string which cannot be predicted this approach creates a race condition between step 1 and step 2.